 This annual weed from the amaranth family grows hairy clusters of green flowers and can stretch up to six feet tall in places.
 Some cultures will eat this plant and/or its seeds, but with one plant producing 100,000 seeds, most backyard gardeners don’t want to risk an invasion.
 It may have a resistance to post-emergent herbicide, such as glyphosate, and may need pulling by hand.

 Thriving in rich, moist soil, this invasive plant with sawtooth leaves grows up to five feet tall.
 It’s best known for its sharp hairs that can cause small welts or a miserable rash.
 Nettles need to be carefully pulled from the ground using protective gloves.
 Cover up your arms and legs, too.
 Bag them for your garbage or yard waste pickup service.

 Ground Ivy/Creeping Charlie

-This widespread perennial groundcover with tiny purple flowers comes from the aggressive mint family.
+This widespread perennial groundcover with tiny purple flowers is popularly known as Creeping Charlie and it comes from the aggressive mint family.
 It quickly carpets shady areas as trees or shrubs grow and sun-loving grasses beneath them begin to falter.
 Pull it out by hand when dirt is loose after a rain.
 Tug gently to get the entire vine as if you were unearthing a string of Christmas lights.
 Any sections left behind in the dirt will grow back.
 To tackle a large invasion, try a broadleaf herbicide or use black plastic sheeting to kill off all the plants.
 Replant the area with grass that tolerates semi-shade.